-To manage and download fonts for ZPL print operation, use the Zebra Setup utility or ZebraNet Bridge.
+To manage and download fonts for ZPL print operation, use the Zebra Setup Utilities or ZebraNet Bridge.

-To display all of the fonts loaded in your G-Series printer, send the printer the ZPL command ^wD.
-See the ZPL Programmers Guide for details.
+To display all of the fonts loaded in your printer, send the printer the ^WD ZPL command to the printer.
+For details, see the ZPL Programming Guide.

-- Bitmap fonts in the various printer memory areas are identified by the .FNT file extension in ZPL. - Scalable fonts are identified with the .TTF, .TTE or .OTF file extensions in ZPL.
-EPL does not support these fonts.
+- Bitmap fonts in the various printer memory areas are identified by the .FNT file extension in ZPL. - · Scalable fonts are identified with the .TTF, .TTE, or .OTF file extensions in ZPL.

+NOTE: EPL does not support these fonts.